hyperandroid/Automata/readme.md

 ##Logic object

-The FSM logic and state is ketp apart on a custom object the developer supplies to the FSM via the **logic** value.
+The FSM logic and state are isolated.
+The developer supplies a custom object to the FSM via the **logic** value.
-This must be a constructor function and will create a new object per session.
+This must be a constructor function and will create a new object per **session**.
 Methods on this object can be automatically invoked by the framework by assigning them to the activity hook values available on State and Transition objects.
 The hooks points can be either an string, identifying a logic object function or a callback function.
 In either case, the